AVR-LibC 2.3.0

 Letting Make Build the Project

 Rather than type these commands over and over, they can all be placed in a make file.
-To build the demo project using make, save the following in a file called Makefile.
+To build the demo project using GNU make, save the following in a file called Makefile.

 Note